CSE30FA21/A2-starter/README.md

 - Cite Assistance (TA or Tutor is fine if you don't remember their name):
 - Estimated Hours spent on assignment:
+- Acknowledge that you adhered to our Academic Integrity Pledge by typing your name.
+Name: